pazz/grade50/README.md

 - `name` a string, has to appear as check name in the check50 report file.
 This means our problem set has a check (python function) by that name.
 - `points`, an integer, the number of points given if the check passes.
 Can be zero.
-- `fail_comment`, a string that will be added as a feedback comment in case the check fails.
+- `fail_comment` (optional), a string that will be added as a feedback comment in case the check fails.
 This may contain variables that will be replaced by the contend of the check50 check.
 For instance, "{log}" for the logging strings or "{cause[rationale]}" for the rationale in failing checks.
+This will default to "{cause[rationale]}" if not given, i.e. the short string produced by check50 on the console if the check fails.
-- `pass_comment`, a string that will be added as a feedback comment in case the check passes.
-Sometimes it is nice to say "well done for X". :)
+- `pass_comment` (optional), a string that will be added as a feedback comment in case the check passes.
+Sometimes it is nice to say "well done for X".
+This will default to no comment if unset.

 ### Example:
 ```yaml